Association of the IceCube neutrinos with CAZ blazar light curves: Results and discussion

 \section{Results and discussion}

-We show the results of the spatio-temporal correlation analysis between the CAZ optical light curves and the IceCube neutrinos in Table \ref{table_results}.
-We list all individual spatio-temporal associations with $W_\mathrm{T}>0.316$ (i.e., greater than the median weight) in Table \ref{table_assoc}.
-The full list of the spatial and spatio-temporal blazar-neutrino associations is given as an electronic table.
+We show the results of the spatiotemporal correlation analysis between the CAZ optical light curves and the IceCube neutrinos in Table \ref{table_results}.
+We list all individual spatiotemporal associations with $W_\mathrm{T}>0.316$ (i.e., greater than the median weight) in Table \ref{table_assoc}.
+The full list of the spatial and spatiotemporal blazar-neutrino associations is given as an electronic table.
 The associations are visualized in an all-sky map in Fig. \ref{fig_all_assoc_sky_map}.

 As described in Sect. \ref{sec_data_blz}, the test is performed on two samples of blazars: RFC$^\dagger$ and 4LAC.
 Since FSRQs and BLLs are thought to be physically distinct (see Sect. \ref{sec_intro}), several studies investigated their correlation with neutrinos separately (e.g., \citealt{Aartsen2017_IceCube_stacking_blz_subpop}).
-As such, in this paper we additionally test the spatio-temporal correlation of neutrinos with FSRQs and BLLs separately.
+As such, in this paper, we additionally tested the spatiotemporal correlation of neutrinos with FSRQs and BLLs separately.
 This results in a total of six different blazar subsamples being tested, hence, six rows in Table \ref{table_results}.
 As described in Sects. \ref{sec_data_blz_BB95}, \ref{sec_data_blz_BBHOP}, and \ref{sec_data_blz_BB95_and_BBHOP}, the temporal association is tested via three metrics: (1) BB95 periods; (2) prominent BBHOP flares; and (3) BB95 periods forming the peak of a prominent BBHOP flare.
 Thus, altogether we have 18 $p$-values.

-Overall, we find that the total number of high-weight blazar-neutrino spatio-temporal associations is low.
-As a result, blazars and neutrinos exhibit a weaker than 2$\sigma$ (pre-trial) spatio-temporal correlation in 14 out of the 18 tested scenarios.
+Overall, we find that the total number of high-weight blazar-neutrino spatiotemporal associations is low.
+As a result, blazars and neutrinos exhibit a weaker than 2$\sigma$ (pre-trial) spatiotemporal correlation in 14 out of the 18 tested scenarios.
 Of the four scenarios crossing the 2$\sigma$ threshold, three are weaker than 3$\sigma$, while one reaches 3.48$\sigma$ (pre-trial).
 Crucially, the strongest correlations are driven by only two high-weight individual associations, namely: (1) the IBL CAZJ0211+1051 (4FGL~J0211.2+1051) with the neutrino IC131014A ($W_\mathrm{T}$=$0.665$); and (2) the IBL CAZJ0509+0541 (TXS~0506+056) with the well-known IC170922A ($W_\mathrm{T}$=$0.631$).